This post may contain affiliate links. Please read our disclosure policy.

 - Use old fashioned oats for the best consistency.
 Steel cut oats have a different cooking method entirely, so I would definitely avoid those if you’re following this specific recipe.
 Quick oats work, but they are pretty mushy in my opinion.
 They work great for kids though since they only need a minute in the microwave and are easier to chew and digest.

 - Pay attention to the oat to liquid ratio.
 This is usually printed on the oats package.
-For reference, it’s always ½ cup oats to 1 cup of liquid.
+For reference, it’s always ½ cup oats to 1 cup of water.
 If you use less liquid, it may not fully cook all the oats.
-If you use more liquid, it may end up looking too mushy.
-I recommend sticking to the ratio and then either making it thicker by mixing in toppings or thinner by mixing in milk.
+If you use more liquid, it may end up becoming too watery.
+I recommend sticking to the ratio and then either making it thicker by mixing in toppings or thinner by mixing in as much milk as you want.

 - Don’t forget the salt.
 I used to wonder why salt was needed to make oatmeal, but then it clicked when I first made oatmeal with salt.
 It has a way of making it less bland and really enhances the flavor.
 It’s hard to explain, but it actually brings out the sweetness and nuttiness of the oats.
 But all you need is a pinch.